mantacid/bingle/README.md

 contains various native BINGLE applications.
 WIP.

 ## `res/`
-Contains assets used by the system, such as the wallpaper, BINGLE icon, and others.
+Contains assets used by the system, such as the wallpapers, the BINGLE icon, and others.

 ## `scripts/`
 Contains helpful scripts and utilities.